El Tatio: Geothermal field

 About 110 documented geothermal manifestations have been documented at El Tatio, but the total has been estimated at 400.
 The field once numbered 67 geysers and more than three hundred hot springs.
 Many vents are linked to fractures that run northwest–southeast or southwest–northeast across the field.
 Some geyser fountains in the past reached heights greater than 10 m; usually, however, they do not exceed 1 m and their activity sometimes varies over time.
 A few geysers have received names, such as Boiling Geyser, El Cobreloa, El Cobresal, El Jefe, Terrace Geyser, Tower Geyser and Vega Rinconada.
 Minor eruptions of the geysers occur approximately every dozen minutes and major eruptions every few hours on average, and major eruptions take place after the conduit was "prepared" by multiple smaller ones.
 The terrain surrounding a geyser tilts as it recharges and discharges.
 An additional geothermal system lies southeast of and at elevations above El Tatio and is characterized by steam-heated ponds fed by precipitation water, and solfataric activity has been reported on the stratovolcanoes farther east.

 Deposition of sinter from the waters of the geothermal field has given rise to spectacular landforms, including, but not limited to mounds, terraced pools, geyser cones and the dams that form their rims.
 Small-scale features include cones, crusts, mollusc-shaped formations, waterfall-like surfaces and very small terraces.
 These sinter deposits cover an area of about 30 km2 and include both active and inactive deposits, both of which were emplaced on glacial sediments.
 High contents of silica give the waters a blueish colour, organic compounds such as carotenoids conversely often colour the sinter with orange-brown, and greenish hues are owing to iron-oxidizing bacteria.
+Sinter accumulation is so rapid that debris and microbes can become entrapped and preserved in the sinter.